buildwithcycy/openai-drivendata-challenge/README.md

 * Your favorite playlist

-## :tea: Contribution
+## :smiley: Contribution
- * You can contribute to this repository by forking this repository, playing with the code, and adding your machine model.
+ * You can contribute by forking this repository, playing with the code, or adding your machine model.
 Any contributions you make are greatly appreciated.

-## :tea: Acknowledgements
+## :pray: Acknowledgements
  * Special thanks to Hugo Larochelle for his amazing guidance on this project and providing useful advice on using transfer learning.
+ * Certain figures in the slides are from the Deep Learning open source repository by Andrew Glassner.